Chris Lemmon: Career

 He appeared as an actor in numerous stage productions, including the west-coast tour of Barefoot in the Park, directed by Jerry Paris, the original West coast production of Shay by Anne Commire, and A. R. Gurney's Love Letters with Stephanie Zimbalist.
-He portrayed Richard Phillips in two situation comedies, Duet (1987) and Open House (1989), and also co-starred as Martin "Bru" Brubaker in the television series Thunder in Paradise, which featured American professional wrestler Hulk Hogan.
+He portrayed Richard Phillips in two situation comedies, Duet (1987) and Open House (1989), and also co-starred as Martin "Bru" Brubaker in the television series Thunder in Paradise alongside American professional wrestler Hulk Hogan.
 Lemmon is also a screenwriter and producer.
 Algonquin Books published Lemmon's tribute to his father, titled A Twist of Lemmon (2006), which was re-released in 2008 as a paperback by Applause Theatre and Cinema Books.

 He appeared in three films with his father: Airport '77 (1977), That's Life!
 (1986), and Dad (1989).

-Lemmon was to star in the film Publicity Stunt, a comedy which he co-wrote, which was to be shot in Connecticut and directed by Joel Zwick.
-He and Zwick had a terrible falling out, which resulted in a series of lawsuits that spanned nearly a decade.
-It was finally settled when Zwick agreed to pay $1.7 million for damages and gained property of the highly controversial script.
-The script has never made it to light.

 Lemmon adapted his tribute to his father, A Twist of Lemmon to the stage in 2015.
 The show, which Lemmon has performed all around the United States, follows the relationship between Lemmon and his father as seen through his father's eyes.

 Personal life

 Lemmon has been married to actress Gina Raymond since 1988.
-The couple reside in Connecticut and have three children.
+They reside in Connecticut and have three children.

 Health issues

-On December 19, 2018, after an article was published several weeks prior in The San Diego Union-Tribune, Lemmon confirmed on Facebook that he had recently underwent a double-lung transplant due to idiopathic pulmonary fibrosis and was recovering.
+On December 19, 2018, after an article was published several weeks prior in The San Diego Union-Tribune, Lemmon confirmed on Facebook that he had recently undergone a double-lung transplant due to idiopathic pulmonary fibrosis and was recovering.